-- 1 (one) general conference call each month. - 1 (one) technical meeting at least every 2 weeks (~ 2 per month).
-Initially these meetings will happen on Tuesday's mornings. - 1 (one) General Assembly meeting every 6 (six) months: - Each WP leader should prepare a presentation and provide a report about the WP status and progress (please refer to Periodic Report Template, section 4); - The Coordinator will present and provide a report about project performance according to the KPIs defined in Table 1; - The Coordinator will present and provide a report about the risk level according to the eventual risks detected and respective contingency plans summarized in section 3.3; - Each partner will inform the General Assembly about project events, press releases, publications, patents, demonstrations, etc. (please refer to Impact and Awareness Activities Template, section 4.1.8). - Each partner will provide information about finance and effort (please refer to Financial Report Template, section 4.1.9);
+- 1 (one) general conference call each month.
+If not agreed differently, this meeting will take place in the last week of the month.
+A Doodle request will be supplied in advance. - 1 (one) technical meeting at least every 2 weeks (~ 2 per month).
+Initially these meetings will happen on Tuesday's mornings, if not agreed differently - 1 (one) General Assembly meeting every 6 (six) months: - Each WP leader should prepare a presentation and provide a report about the WP status and progress (please refer to Periodic Report Template, section 4); - The Coordinator will present and provide a report about project performance according to the KPIs defined in Table 2Fehler!
+Verweisquelle konnte nicht gefunden werden.; - The Coordinator will present and provide a report about the risk level according to the eventual risks detected and respective contingency plans summarized in section 3.3: - Each partner will inform the General Assembly about project events, press releases, publications, patents, demonstrations, etc. (please refer to Impact and Awareness Activities Template, section 4.1.8). - Each partner will provide information about finance and effort (please refer to Financial Report Template, section 4.1.9);